Technodon

 Technodon is the eighth and final studio album by Yellow Magic Orchestra and released in 1993, a decade after the band's original breakup.
 Because the name Yellow Magic Orchestra was owned by former record label Alfa Records, the band were forced to release the album under the name YMO (typically stylized as the "YMO" initialism crossed out by a large "X").
 For the tour that followed, they were billed as Not YMO.
-Future releases by the band would be made under the names Human Audio Sponge and HASYMO.
+Future releases by the group would be made under the names Human Audio Sponge and HASYMO.

-At the time of recording, Haruomi Hosono and Ryuichi Sakamoto were incorporating many world music elements into their sound, which is still evident on Technodon, though slightly pared down and featuring simpler technopop arrangements.
+The album abandons much of the group's previous synth-pop style, instead adopting a more ambient techno sound.
 Yukihiro Takahashi mainly used drum machines for the record as opposed to a drum kit.